tfpauly/privacy-proxy/draft-private-access-tokens.md

 Issuers also need to know the current ORIGIN_TOKEN_KEY public key and corresponding private key, for each ORIGIN_NAME that is served by the Issuer.

-During issuance, Issuers help Mediators validate requests by provding a GROUP_ORIGIN_ID in responses that is derived from a pair of ORIGIN_NAME and CLIENT_GROUP_ID values.

-GROUP_ORIGIN_ID MUST be a stable and unpredictable 32-byte value computed by the Issuer.
-Issuers MUST NOT change this value across token requests for the same ORIGIN_NAME and CLIENT_GROUP_ID within a policy window period.

-One possible mechanism for generating GROUP_ORIGIN_ID is for the Issuer to compute a PRF keyed by a per-Issuer secret (issuer_secret) over the ORIGIN_NAME and CLIENT_GROUP_ID, e.g., GROUP_ORIGIN_ID = HKDF(secret=issuer_secret, salt=CLIENT_GROUP_ID, info=ORIGIN_NAME).

-Issuers also can keep state about previous CLIENT_GROUP_ID values they have seen from a specific Mediator.
-Issuers SHOULD validate that a give CLIENT_GROUP_ID value is only used for at most twice the length of the ISSUER_POLICY_WINDOW.
-If a CLIENT_GROUP_ID is used beyond that, Issuers SHOULD reject token requests.
-This prevents Mediators from being able to correlate per-origin activity over time.
-Similarly, Issuers SHOULD validate that a Mediator is sending multiple CLIENT_GROUP_ID values, and has a roughly equal split between requests that use various CLIENT_GROUP_ID values.
-If one CLIENT_GROUP_ID represents a significant majority of requests, Issuers SHOULD reject token requests or stop allowing requests from the Mediator.

-Issuer state about CLIENT_GROUP_ID SHOULD be kept for at least ten times the ISSUER_POLICY_WINDOW.

 ### Client-to-Mediator Request